 This would encourage greater maturity from the electorate as well as the media.
 We’d eventually stop whining about “postcode lotteries” and instead accept (or even celebrate) regional variations.
 In some ways this is nothing new, 100 years ago no one expected a hospital (or waste collection) in Edinburgh to be run exactly the same as a hospital (or waste collection) in Exeter.
-Its 100% possible to have regional variations in the national health service without privatising it.
+It’s absolutely possible to have regional variations in the National Health Service without privatising it.

 In the US, different states and different counties retain significant powers (including tax raising powers).
 They can then choose different priorities and different solutions that are most appropriate for the local conditions.